 SportsHandle.com is your place for everything you need and want to know about legal sports betting in New York.
-The New York state legislature adjourned on June 20 with no new law to make NY sports betting legal, however lawmakers appear committed to legalizing sports betting in New York in 2019.
+As of June 11, 2019 the New York state legislature had passed no new law to make NY sports betting legal, however lawmakers continue to talk and appear committed to legalizing sports betting in New York — it seems more a question of when, not if.
 Senate Racing, Gaming & Wagering Committee Chairman Joe Addabbo introduced the first sports betting bill of the 2019 session in December.
 S 17 calls for an 8.5 percent tax, a .2 percent payout to the professional leagues and appears to allow for mobile/internet sports betting.

 New York has multiple venues already in place that could serve as home to legal NY sportsbooks, including commercial casinos, tribal casinos, racetracks and off-track betting parlors.
 Below is a primer not on legal New York sports betting, legal NY sportsbooks, reviews of New York sportsbooks (later with bonus and deposit offers), plus how we got here via New Jersey’s sports betting victory in the Supreme Court.